rickballard/CoCiviumBackUp/staging/_imported/Civium/discussions/How_Much_Will_Civium_Cost.md

-# How Much Will Civium Cost?
+# How Much Will CoCivium Cost?

 **Characters:** Amara (Economist), Dev (Cooperative Engineer)

 ---

-**Opening Prompt:** Let’s be real: how much will Civium cost?
+**Opening Prompt:** Let’s be real: how much will CoCivium cost?
 And who absorbs that?

 ---